 Key issues for the collaborative to consider at that stage in order to strengthen their roots.
-Our framework includes seven roots, or foundational elements, that we have found to be vital to the success and sustainability of school health initiatives.
+Our framework includes eight roots, or foundational elements, that we have found to be vital to the success and sustainability of school health initiatives.
 At the end, there is another opportunity to reflect and record Your Thoughts and Reactions.

-A case study from

-Alameda County with

-a list of tools related

-to that stage.
-The

-tools referenced are

-all publicly available
+A case study from Alameda County with a list of tools related to that stage.
+The tools referenced are all publicly available at achealthyschools.org

-on our School Health

-Works website at www.

-achealthyschools.org/

-schoolhealthworks.